LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/multi-dimensional-arrays.rst

 two indexes ``array[0][0]``.
 The first index is for the outer array, or the "row", and second index is for the inner array, or the "column".

-.. note:: The row and column analogy is used to help visualize a two dimensional array, however it's not a perfect analogy because there are no language rules forcing the inner arrays to all have the same length.
-The inner arrays are seperate arrays, possibly with varying lengths, that can be altered independently.
+.. note:: The row and column analogy is used to help visualize a two dimensional array, however it's not a perfect analogy.
+There are no specific JavaScript language rules forcing the inner arrays to all have the same length.
+The inner arrays are separate arrays that can be of different length.

 .. admonition:: Example